sebelga/gstore-node/README.md

     console.log('Great! post saved');
 });
 ```
-#### Entity id (optional)
+#### id param (optional)
-By default, if you don't pass an id when you create an instance of the model, the id will be auto-generated.
-If you want to manually give the entity an id,
+By default, if you don't pass an id when you create an instance of the model, the entity id will be auto-generated.
+If you want to manually give the entity an
-pass as a second parameter during the instantiation, like so:
+id, pass as a second parameter during the instantiation.

 ```
 ...